 What is Fonix?

-Fonix (also known as FonixCrypter) is a ransomware which encrypts victim's files, changes their filenames and creates a a ransom note which gets opened in a pop-up window.
-It renames encrypted files by adding firstname.lastname@example.org email address, victim's ID and appends the ".Fonix" extension to their filenames.
-For example, it renames a file named "1.jpg" to "1.jpg.EMAIL=[email@example.com]ID=[1E857D00].Fonix", "2.jpg" to "2.jpg.EMAIL=[firstname.lastname@example.org]ID=[1E857D00].Fonix", and so forth.
-Instructions on how to contact cyber criminals behind Fonix (and other details) are provided in the "# How To Decrypt Files #.hta" files.
-This ransomware was discovered by Michael Gillespie.
+Discovered by Michael Gillespie, Fonix (also known as FonixCrypter) ransomware encrypts victims' files, changes the filenames, and creates a ransom message, which is opened in a pop-up window.
+It renames encrypted files by adding the email@example.com email address, victim's ID, and appends the ".Fonix" extension to filenames.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

 In summary, ransomware encrypts data and creates/displays ransom messages with instructions about how to contact cyber criminals, size of ransom, and other information.
 Typically, the cost of a decryption tool/key and encryption algorithm (symmetric or asymmetric) that ransomware uses to encrypt data are the two main differences.